Let’s take it back to day one…

 1. Pretty ≠ Profitable

-I used to obsess over the aesthetic — fonts, colors, Pinterest boards, the vibe.
-And while all that’s important (yes, branding matters!), a beautiful website won’t do much for your business if it’s not also strategic.
+I used to obsess over the aesthetics.
+Fonts, colors, Pinterest boards, the vibe.
+And while all that’s important (yes, branding matters!) a beautiful website won’t do much for your business if it’s not also strategic.

 A site that looks good but doesn’t lead people to take action is just… digital decor if you will.